 Being cheaper is a benefit, but the AquaSonic Vibe is considerably cheaper.

 What you gain in price, you do lose out on in support and peace of mind.
 If you are on a budget, but want the benefit of an electric toothbrush, the AqauSonic Vibe is worth buying.

-But, the Philips Sonicare is a better toothbrush.
-Long term I do believe worth the extra investment.
+But, the Oral-B or Philips Sonicare are the better toothbrushes long term.
+I do believe worth the extra investment.